Photography And Film Making

 Come join us and show with your images and video how beautiful Nepal is

 We are looking for volunteers to take photographs and films which can be used in promotional activities for the charity portfolio, fundraising and marketing.
 Photography And Film Making Volunteers will be involved in capturing images and film of the local people, area and lifestyle and the activities that VSN has been implementing.

-Volunteers get involved in working directly with the young people at the street children’s centre, orphanage and women’s center.
+Volunteers get involved in working directly with the young people at the street center for children with disabilities, schools, child care centers and women’s center.
 Volunteers can share their skills with the local children by working with other volunteers to create plays, shows and short films with the children which they thoroughly enjoy being part of!
 The interaction with volunteers naturally improves the children’s English.

 Photographs and film are incredibly valuable since they provide a direct link between the community and supporters and help the charity to document donations and grants.
 Volunteers have the opportunity to contribute to our VSN Nepal and VSN charity blog and cover issues such as news updates, community development, travel and volunteering.

 Photography and Film making volunteering in Nepal: What will I be doing?

 Volunteers usually work five days per week for around four hours per day.
 Volunteers are able to get involved with child care, sports coaching and creative arts roles within the VSN Project area too.